novakzaballa/mars-cg/README.md

 Some assumptions were made including the following:
 - The data is complete or is a representative sample, meaning that it contains all the different shapes and range of values of the real data, for example, it contains all the impact types, and level types.
+- The branding, including color and typography has been determine by the developer, prioritizing use of defaults because of the time restriction.

 ToDo:
 - Due to the restricted time and resources available for this developer.
 The app will not be published in a CDN to be accesible from anyware.
 Instead the following link is provided explaining how to do it https://docs.aws.amazon.com/prescriptive-guidance/latest/patterns/deploy-a-react-based-single-page-application-to-amazon-s3-and-cloudfront.html.